Pasir Ris rail accident

-The Pasir Ris rail accident occurred on 22 March 2016 at the track switch near Pasir Ris station in Pasir Ris, Singapore on the East–West Line (EWL).
-A train ran over and killed two SMRT Trains track workers, Nasrulhudin Majumudin and Muhammad Asyraf Ahmad Buhari, who were trainees and part of a team of 15 investigating a track point fault machine near the station.
+On 22 March 2016, two SMRT Trains track workers, Nasrulhudin Majumudin and Muhammad Asyraf Ahmad Buhari, were killed by a train at the track switch near Pasir Ris MRT station.
+They were trainees and had been investigating a track point fault as part of a team of 15.

-The engineer who led the inspection team was charged with negligence causing death under the Penal Code and was subsequently sentenced to 4 weeks in jail.
-SMRT Trains and one member of SMRT management were charged for violating the Workplace Safety and Health Act for lapses which led to the accident, and were fined $400,000 and $55,000 respectively.
-On 20 July 2018, the Land Transport Authority fined the operator S$1.9 million (US$ million) for this incident and the Bishan tunnel flooding.
+The engineer who led the inspection team was charged with negligence causing death under the Penal Code of Singapore and sentenced to 4 weeks in jail.
+SMRT Trains and one member of SMRT's management were charged for violating the Workplace Safety and Health Act for lapses which led to the accident, and were fined $400,000 and $55,000 respectively.
+On 20 July 2018, SMRT was fined S$1.9 million (US$ million) for the deaths of Nasrulhudin and Buhari and a flooding incident at Bishan MRT station.

 Incident

 The incident occurred at 11:10 a.m. on 22 March 2016, when a team of 15 track personnel was deployed to a track switch near Pasir Ris station to investigate a high voltage alarm that indicated a possible track point fault.
 The team walked on the side walkway beside the tracks in a single file towards the track point equipment.
-The two workers, Nasrulhudin Majumudin and Muhammad Asyraf Ahmad Buhari, were second and third in line.
+The two workers, Nasrulhudin Najumudin and Muhammad Asyraf Ahmad Buhari, were second and third in line.
 Both were trainees in SMRT Trains and the task was part of their on-the-job training.
 No speed restriction or ATC-code restriction was imposed on that section of track and there was no railway watchman to warn train captains of the presence of workers on track.
 The train involved was on automatic mode and maintained a speed of 60 km/h.

-The team had to cross over the third rail supplying trains power to access the signaling equipment.
-The team's supervisor, Majumudin and Buhari were already crossing over the rail when the senior officer in the team noticed the train and yelled "Train is coming!
+The team had to cross over the third rail supplying trains power to access the signalling equipment.
+Nasrulhudin, Buhari, and the supervisor were already crossing over the rail when the senior officer in the team noticed the train and yelled, "Train is coming!
 The train is coming!"
 The train driver noticed the track workers and applied the emergency brakes.
-However, the train struck both Majumudin and Buhari.
-Majumudin was crushed, while Buhari was flung to the track.
+However, the train struck both Nasrulhudin and Buhari.
+Nasrulhudin was crushed, while Buhari was flung to the track.
 Both personnel suffered severe injuries and were pronounced dead at the scene.
 Service between Tanah Merah station and Pasir Ris was suspended as a result for more than two hours, affecting 10,000 commuters.